Sport in India: E-sport and Gaming

 Mobile gaming is very popular in India.
 As per analytics firm Sensor tower, by app downloads India is biggest gaming market in the world, as of March 2022, the country have 916 million installs, which is 19.2 percent of world games installed on smartphones.
 Fantasy gaming became a big thing, there are many fantasy gaming apps running in India.
 Due to rapid growth of gaming in the country, many foreign firms investing-partnering with Indian firms.
-PUBG was a popular game.
+PUBG was a popular game here.
 As of 27 Aug 2022, online gaming space is worth of US$290 million.
-Some people play on gaming consol, person computer offline as well as online, but most of these plays on mobile phones.
+Some people play on gaming consoles, personal computer offline as well as online, but most of these plays on mobile phones.